 Probably not the best option for small publishers looking for CPM ad networks.
 FatChilli is a programmatic ad platform and a certified Google Ad 360 partner.

-This ad network, however, offers content creators the opportunity to fetch ads from GAM 360, even if they are small publishers.
+This ad network, however, allows content creators to fetch ads from GAM 360, even if they are small publishers.
 Google Ad Manager 360 is intended for large publishers and is not accessible to small and medium sites.

-Technically, FatChilli provides a full range of programmatic advertising features, such as header bidding, price floors, revenue waterfalls, and custom ad types.
+FatChilli offers a comprehensive programmatic advertising feature, including header bidding, price floors, revenue waterfalls, and custom ad types.

 Fatchilli Media has banners, native texts, videos, and more ad formats.
 They use lazy loading to prevent CWV issues, but ads still slow down your site.
 For this reason, ads will load faster if you use a good hosting service with ad networks.

 I used FatChilli for a few months and got some decent results.
-To be honest, they were less profitable than ad management platforms like Mediavine, Raptive, Monu, Ezoic, etc. Still, FatChilli offers a higher CPM rate than AdSense.
+To be honest, they were less profitable than ad management platforms such as Mediavine, Raptive, Monu, and Ezoic.
+Still, FatChilli offers a higher CPM rate than AdSense.

 Requirements and Payments: